Covid-19 Health and Economy

 The geographical area covered in this analysis is limited to the 50 U.S. states.
 Unincorporated territories like Puerto Rico and American Samoa are not included.

-The IDN as % of Total Pop. is calculated based on the population aged 18 or above.
+The IDN as % of Adult Pop. is calculated based on the population aged 18 or above.

 Wunderman Thompson does not make any warranties about the completeness, reliability and accuracy of this information.
 Wunderman Thompson will not be liable for any losses and damages in connection with the use of this website or data.
 The Covid-19 data use within our Risk and Readiness view is sourced from Johns Hopkins.
 This data visualization is used for the purposes of research and analytics only.